mebjas/html5-qrcode/README.md

 # Html5-QRCode

+> **Important** The project is in maintenance mode until further notice.
+The author shall not be able to make any bug fixes or improvements for the time-being.
+Pull requests also won't be merged for the timebeing.
+If you have a fork you can maintain - please share the details to minhazav@gmail.com.
+I am happy to advertise them here!
+> Ok to use the project as is.
+Example: [scanapp.org](https://scanapp.org).

 ## Lightweight & cross platform QR Code and Bar code scanning library for the web

 Use this lightweight library to easily / quickly integrate QR code, bar code, and other common code scanning capabilities to your web application.